mphashi/Final-R-Lab/README.md

 - Identify the direction and magnitude of the income–obesity gradient
 - Simulate the relationship under varying effect sizes, sample sizes, and noise levels to assess statistical power
-- Provide an interactive tool (Shiny app) for dynamic data exploration
+- Provide an interactive tool (Shiny app) for dynamic data exploration when related to physical inactivity and obesity

 ## Data Source
 **Dataset:** Nutrition, Physical Activity, and Obesity — Behavioral Risk Factor